Baby Grand Piano

-At 5' 1" (155 cm), this piano is the smallest of the Steinway grands.
+At 5' 1" (155 cm), the Model S Baby Grand piano is the smallest of the Steinway grands.
 This design was introduced in the 1930s to invite the majesty of the Steinway sound into almost any space.

 Request More Information

 “Probably the central thing about Steinway for me is the singing, sustaining tone...
 The tone that has personality, that's human, that's not ‘just a sound’ but seems to have a kind of life of its own.”